Flobeey/debian-ansible-build/README.md

-## This is a build off the IppSec parrot build for kali
+## This is a build off the IppSec parrot build for debian

+Still work in progress